Academic and Student Success Resources

 Effective Reading – University of New South Wales

 Useful guidelines and suggestion on reading effectively for new college students

 Useful guidelines when you are trying to revise and edit a first draft

-Proofreading Strategies – Purdue Writing Lab
+Editing and Proofreading Strategies for Revision – Purdue Writing Lab

 Purdue University Online Writing Lab (OWL)